-The Writing Center also sponsors a number of workshops in writing for Scripps students.
-Past workshops have included Approaching Your First College Paper, Thesis Development, Understanding the Research Process and Research Documentation, Creative Writing, Writing Essay Examinations, and Composing Resumés, Application Letters, and Fellowship Essays.
-If you are especially interested in having one of these topics presented again, have an idea for a workshop, or would just like to check when we will be offering workshops, contact Writing Center Supervisor Glenn Simshaw.
+The center sponsors a number of workshops in writing for Scripps students.
+Core Night workshops are attached to writing deadlines for Core I, followed by one-on-one tutoring.
+Other past workshops have included Approaching Your First College Paper, Thesis Development, Understanding the Research Process and Research Documentation, Creative Writing, Writing Essay Examinations, and Composing Resumés, Application Letters, and Fellowship Essays.
+If you are especially interested in having one of these topics presented again, have an idea for a workshop, or would just like to check when we will be offering workshops, contact the Director of the Writing Center, Glenn Simshaw.

 Senior Thesis Buddies